You are currently viewing How Reading Aloud To Kids Help Them Thrive

 3. It is a great way to introduce any new concept to kids – be it literary concepts of shapes and numbers or idea of festivals, water conservation, health, hygiene, good habit, etc.

 4. It improves a child’s imagination.
 As we read to our children, they visualize the book’s events in their minds.
 They can picture life in other cultures and parts of the world.
 Children who have been read to daily are more adept at even creating stories from their own imaginations.
+And this is what early learning at A Country Garden and other educational centers and schools reinforce.

 5. Reading also strengthens social, emotional, and character development of kids.
 When we read with them, it helps them to express their feelings (especially strong emotions like anger or sadness).
 It is also a good way to teach them how to control these emotions.